Seleucid army: Politikoi

 Along with the citizen militia infantry, there were also militia cavalry units recruited in the cities, known as Politikoi.
 This cavalry consisted of those richest citizens who did not hold the legal status of 'Macedonians'.
 Citizen cavalry of this sort was seen at the Daphne parade and, in this case, was probably just from Antioch and not collected from all of the coastal cities.
 The Politikoi was probably not organised into regiments; instead, it was likely that it comprised a collection of separate squadrons, with each squadron having its own distinctive dress and equipment.

 Tarantine cavalry

 The Seleucids employed a number of Tarantine cavalry, either as mercenaries or – more likely – equipped and trained in the "Tarantine fashion".
 They were present at the Battle of Panium and the Battle of Magnesia.

 Dromedaries

 Camels are attested in use in the Seleucid army at the battle of Magnesia, but their small number (500) suggests they were not a regular addition.
 According to Xenophon, their scent scared off horses.

 Allied, vassal and mercenary cavalry

 The Seleucids fielded several types of mercenary, vassal and allied cavalry.
 At the Battle of Magnesia Antiochus deployed Dahae horse archers, Gallograecian (Galatian) cavalry and camel-borne Arab archers.
 Appian later also identifies Mysian and Elymais horse archers in that battle, which Livy said to be foot archers.

+War Elephants

+Seleucus brought 480 Indian war elephants at the battle of Ipsus.